k-szczeciak/notes/_Projekte_/C1202/Vpp-mod.md

 - [ ] perform calculations
 - [ ] display values - new menue

+Q:
+- reference point is active? should it be done before calibration

 ``` engler, thomas: 22.01.2024:
 Hallo Herr Kamper,